Your Benefits: Time Off Work

 Eligibility to Participate

-Individuals must be employed by Andrews University in an employee class eligible to accrue leave, in order to be able to gift or receive time.
-Faculty and administrative salaried staff are not eligible to participate in this program (gift or receive) as their vacation time is not tracked per policy.
-Non-administrative salaried staff, while eligible to gift time, will not be eligible to receive gifted time for medical events; FMLA events will be fully covered by the extended sick leave policy.
-In addition, as salaried staff by policy are allowed to overdraw their vacation time by 10 days, gifted time may only be used for major disasters necessitating a negative vacation balance in excess of 10 days.
+Individuals must be employed by Andrews University in an employee class eligible to accrue vacation/paid leave, in order to be able to gift or receive time.
+Faculty and administrative salaried staff are not eligible to gift time as their vacation time is not tracked per policy.
+As non-administrative salaried staff by policy are allowed to overdraw their vacation time by 10 days, gifted time may only be used for major disasters necessitating a negative vacation balance in excess of 10 days.

 Eligible Events